- An unwritten law: Tipping in Germany

 How much do people really tip?
 A complete guide

-The right amount to tip is largely a mystery.
+The right amount to tip is an age-old question.
 In Germany it’s common practice to leave a 10% tip, in the US it’s an astounding 20%, and in Japan, you’ll be shunned if you even consider leaving a penny behind.

 So, where should we be rewarding good service?
 And where can we save ourselves the expense?

-So, with this guide, we’re attempting to shine a light into the dark by answering the question: How much should you tip in different countries and for different services?
+In this guide, we’re shining a light into the dark by answering the question: How much should you tip in different countries and for different services?